Green Campus Tour – East Side

 “The Grove” showcases only a small sample of the nearly 5,000 TREES all over campus!
 UIC is among the few universities that participate in the TREE CAMPUS USA program, which promotes effective tree management, campus community involvement, and nature connectivity among faculty members and students through forestry efforts.
 All together, UIC’s trees help sequester 70,000 pounds of carbon dioxide annually, remove nearly 3,000 pounds of air pollutants, and avoids nearly 100,000 cubic feet of stormwater each and every year, thus helping to reduce climate change impacts.
 Want to know the specific tree you are looking at and what benefits it can provide you?
 Look it up using the UIC Tree Inventory!

-Another sustainable feature you can is by see is the lighting.
+Another sustainable feature you can see is the lighting.
 The old lighting fixtures were retrofitted to be LEDs which will save 12,100 kW/yr in electricity.
 The carbon emissions from producing that much energy is equivalent to the amount of carbon sequestered by 6.8 acres of US Forest in one year.
 That is like an area of forest that is more than double the area of The Memorial Grove (about 3.2 acres)!

 Other sustainable features include the 2900 sq. feet of PERMEABLE PAVING, which allows rain water to permeate directly into the ground and keeping it out of our already challenged storm sewers.
 A BIKE PARKING HUB was installed under the Science and Engineering Office building, allowing for sheltered parking of 70 bikes.